RichardNur/RichardNur/README.md

-Medical Product Manager and AI Engineer holding a M.Sc. in Radiological Technologies and 6+ years of Healthcare experience.
+Medical Deployment Engineer and AI Engineer holding a M.Sc. in Radiological Technologies and 6+ years of Healthcare experience.
 Passionate about advancing medical imaging and AI to improve healthcare systems through the development and optimization of AI-driven Radiology solutions.
-Certified Radiology Technician, seeking Product Manager roles in forward-thinking, innovation-driven teams.
+Certified Radiological Technician and Software Engineer.

 🛠 Skills & Proficiencies: